lindenb/jvarkit/docs/BedToXml.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -R, --reference
-      Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict --regex
+      A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+    --regex
       keep chromosomes matching that regular expression
     --type